Wilmington-University/wilmu-webdocs.github.io/README.md

 ```

 ### <a name="howto">How-To</a> - [Reference](https://developers.google.com/search/docs/appearance/structured-data/how-to)
-A How-to walks users through a set of steps to successfully complete a task, featuring video, images, and text ==(e.g., video tutorials, register, etc.)==.
+A How-to walks users through a set of steps to successfully complete a task, featuring video, images, and text <mark>(e.g., video tutorials, register, etc.)</mark>.

 #### <a name="howtoparameters"></a>Required and Recommended Parameters